adj59-dev/adj59-dev.github.io/_posts/2025-07-28-nielsen-and-chuang:-chapter-2.md

 So now we know that that $\braket{v_j \vert v_i}=0$ when $i \neq j$ for $j,i \le 4$.
 This same calculation can be applied to $\braket{v_j \vert w_5}$ for $j<5$, then $\braket{v_j \vert w_6}$ for $j<6$, and so on up to $\braket{v_j \vert w_d}$ for $j<d$.
 We then get that that $\braket{v_j \vert v_i}=0$ when $i \neq j$ for $j,i \le d$, demonstrating that the vectors are orthogonal.

 The final thing that we need to do is show that this orthonormal set of vectors is a basis for $V$.
 In order for a set of vectors to be a basis set it needs to be linearly independent and span the vector space $V$.
-Orthogonality of a set of nonzero vectors intrinsically implies their linear independence, so since this set of vectors is orthogonal we know that it is linearity independent.
+Orthogonality of a set of nonzero vectors intrinsically implies their linear independence, so since this set of vectors is orthogonal we know that it is linearly independent.
 However, if desired, we can demonstrate this by assuming that the vector set is linearly dependent which would mean that there exists a set of complex numbers $a_1, \dots, a_d$ with $a_i \neq 0$ for at least one value of i, such that $a_1 \ket{v_1} + a_2 \ket{v_2} + \dots + a_d \ket{v_d} = 0$.
 In other words, we would be able to represent at least one of the vectors in the set, let's call it $\ket{v_j}$, as a linear combination of the other vectors in the set,

 $$\begin{aligned}
 \ket{v_j} = \sum_{i=1}^{j-1} a_i \ket{v_i} + \sum_{i=j+1}^{d} a_i \ket{v_i}